openvinotoolkit/model_server/docs/docker_container.md

 ## Batch Processing

 `batch_size` parameter is optional.
 By default is accepted the batch size derived from the model.
-It is set by the model optimizer.
+It is set by the model optimizer tool.
 When that parameter is set to numerical value, it is changing the model batch size at service start up.
 It accepts also a value `auto` - this special phrase make the served model to set the batch size automatically based on the incoming data at run time.
 Each time the input data change the batch size, the model is reloaded.
 It might have extra response delay for the first request.